 In 2000, AFI released The Art of Drowning, which debuted on the Billboard Charts at number 174.
 "The Days of the Phoenix" was released as a single and video in order to promote the album.
 "The Days of the Phoenix", like "Totalimmortal", had some moderate mainstream success, garnering the band both TV and radio airplay.

-In 2002, AFI left Nitro Records and released Sing the Sorrow (2003) on DreamWorks Records.
+In 2002, AFI left Nitro Records and released Sing the Sorrow (2003) on DreamWorks Records, their largest mainstream success to date.
 The songs Girl's Not Grey, The Leaving Song Pt.
-2, and Silver and Cold had some Billboard chart success and exposed the band to even larger audiences.
-They were nominated in the MTV Video Music Awards 2003 in the MTV2 award category for the video "Girl's Not Grey", which came to be the first VMA they won.
+2, and Silver and Cold had Billboard chart success and exposed the band to even larger audiences.
+They were nominated in the MTV Video Music Awards 2003 in the MTV2 award category for the video "Girl's Not Grey", which they won.

 On June 6, 2006 Decemberunderground was released on Interscope Records.
-Reviewers have noted an even progression in sound for AFI in this album, featuring ColdPop and New Wave elements.
-The album's first single "Miss Murder" reached #1 on the Billboard Modern Rock Charts.
-The release reflects the continually changing and growing fan base of the band, and the album debuted as No. 1 on the Billboard charts.
-The album has been certified Gold by the RIAA for sales of over 500,000 copies of the album, and is expected to go platinum later this year.
-Also, the band's second single, "Love Like Winter", enjoyed tremendous success on MTV's Total Request Live and was retired after 40 days on the countdown.
+Reviewers noted an even greater progression in sound for AFI in this album, featuring ColdPop, electronic, and New Wave elements.
+The album's first single "Miss Murder" reached #1 on the Billboard Modern Rock Charts, and the album debuted at No. 1 on the Billboard charts.
+The album has been certified Platinum by the RIAA for sales of over 1,000,000 copies of the album.
+The band's second single "Love Like Winter" enjoyed tremendous success on MTV's Total Request Live and was retired after 40 days on the countdown.

 On December 12, 2006, AFI released their first DVD I Heard a Voice, featuring a live performance shot in Long Beach, California.
 An audio CD version of the performance was released on the 14th of November, 2007.